-- Vegeta was the head exterminator of the Tuffle species.
+- Dragon Ball: Vegeta Sr. (not to be confused with his son, the antagonist-turned-protagonist rival to Son Goku) was the head exterminator of the Tuffle species.
 His people loved him so much they made him King and renamed the planet after him.
 He and his people had a low reputation among the rest of the Dragon Ball universe for their mass murder, naturally.

 - Team America: World Police: If the title of the film and its presence on this page weren't enough to tell you, Team America is an example.
 Some of the antagonists are trying to undermine their popularity at home too.

 - From Long John Silver's Villain Song in Muppet Treasure Island: